-Our original group formed in the fall of 2014.
-We started out as a group of parents at one school seeking to help each other with resources for our dyslexic children.
+Our original group formed in the fall of 2014, as a group of parents/caregivers at one school seeking to help each other with resources for our dyslexic children.
 Very quickly others heard about it and people from other schools started to come.
-Our group has grown to include more than 20 parents from a variety of schools both public and private.
-We have had several guest speakers on topics such as Defining Dyslexia, Structured Writing, and Multi-Sensory Language Learning.
+Group leaders met the DDCA State Director at the International Dyslexia Association conference in the Fall 2014 and became affiliated with Decoding Dyslexia CA and supportive of its legislative efforts shortly thereafter.

 We are a group of parents/caregivers and educators who get together monthly to offer support, share ideas and resources, and empower each other as we experience the successes and challenges of supporting children with dyslexia, and other processing or learning differences.
 Typically, our meetings include a guest speaker, but sometimes we just talk and share ideas.

 The group is parent/caregiver-moderated and free.
 It is intended to be a safe place where parents can freely share what they are going through and can talk with others who are navigating similar challenges.
 Members are encouraged to offer insight, experience, and support.

 When: Generally the 2nd Monday of the month, September – May, 7:00-8:30 pm

 Location: At this time, meetings will be held over Zoom, with scheduled in person coffee meet-ups throughout the school year.
 RSVP to firstname.lastname@example.org for details on meetings and coffee meet-ups.